s-saisw/readingSummary/Female-employment-Japan.md

     - 2001 "Zero Wait-listed Children" policy to increase quota of daycare
     - Accessibility increased by 7 percentage points from 2001 to 2010
 - **Beta**: One percentage points increase in daycare accessibilty increases maternal employment rate by 0.11 percentage points

+### Nishitateno (2019)
+- **Data**: Authors' own data set constructed at municipality level 2000, 2005, 2010 from Population Census and Survey of Welfare Institutions
+- **Sample restriction**:
+- **Y**: Maternal employment rate
+- **X**: Privatization of daycare
+    - measured by privatization rate in the municipality
+- **Change in X**:
+    - Daycare privatization rate increases from 47.7% in 2000 to 58.7% in 2010
+- **Beta**:
+    - 1 percentage points increase in privatized day care increases maternal employment rate by 0.02 percentage points.

 ## Family Structure
 ### Takaku (2019)